On the arithmetic of polynomial semidomains: Abstract

 \section{Abstract}

 A subset $S$ of an integral domain $R$ is called a semidomain provided that the pairs $(S,+)$ and $(S, \cdot)$ are semigroups with identities.
-The study of factorizations in integral domains was initiated by D. D. Anderson, D. F. Anderson, and M. Zafrullah in 1990, and this area has been systematically investigated since then.
+The study of factorizations in integral domains was initiated by Anderson, Anderson, and Zafrullah in 1990, and this area has been systematically investigated since then.
 In this paper, we study the divisibility and arithmetic of factorizations in the more general context of semidomains.
 We are specially concerned with the ascent of the most standard divisibility and factorization properties from a semidomain to its semidomain of (Laurent) polynomials.
-As in the case of integral domains, here we prove that the properties of satisfying ACCP, having bounded factorizations, and having finite factorizations ascend in the class of semidomains.
-We also consider the ascent of the property of being atomic, and we show that the property of having unique factorization ascends only when a semidomain is an integral domain.
+As in the case of integral domains, here we prove that the properties of satisfying the ascending chain condition on principal ideals, having bounded factorizations, and having finite factorizations ascend in the class of semidomains.
+We also consider the ascent of the property of being atomic and that of having unique factorization (none of them ascends in general).
 Throughout the paper we provide several examples aiming to shed some light upon the arithmetic of factorizations of semidomains.